DanieleOttaviano/jailhouse/Documentation/omnivisor.md

 Introduction
 ------------

-The Omnivisor is an experimental research project focused on enhancing the capabilities of static partitioning hypervisors (SPH) to manage asymmetric cores.
+The Omnivisor is an experimental research project aimed at enhancing the capabilities of static partitioning hypervisors (SPH) to manage asymmetric cores.

 ### Motivation
-There is a trend nowadays of building extreme heterogeneous MPSoCs with asymmetric cores on a single platform such as Cortex-A and Cortex-R/M.
-The idea of Omnivisor is to extend the Jailhouse capability to manage such asymmetric cores and run isolated cells on these cores.
+With the increasing trend of building highly heterogeneous MPSoCs that feature asymmetric cores, such as Cortex-A and Cortex-R/M, there is a need for advanced management solutions.
+The Omnivisor project seeks to extend Jailhouse's capabilities to effectively manage these asymmetric cores, enabling the execution of isolated cells on them.

 Usage
 -----